0xPolygonMiden/miden-node/crates/proto/README.md

 # Miden node proto

-This crate contains protobuf definition for the APIs exposed by the components of the Miden node.
+This crate contains protobuf bindings for the APIs exposed by the components of the Miden node and domain types.

 ## License
 This project is [MIT licensed](../../LICENSE).